-We asked Mitch to share a few tips and best practices regarding the creation, implementation and monitoring of key performance indicators.
+We asked our colleague Mitch Browne to share a few tips and best practices regarding the creation, implementation and monitoring of key performance indicators.
 While most companies are on the right track when it comes to KPIs for finance and accounting departments, quite a few are still missing the mark and negatively impacting their financial planning & analysis efforts.
 Overall, establishing clear enterprise goals, alignment amongst top management and narrowing the focus to a few high-priority KPIs are key.

 Q: What should a company’s overall goals be in creating and monitoring KPIs for finance and accounting departments?

 A: New KPIs should serve to guide to senior management focus.
 They should help management establish a scorecard or provide a yardstick by which to measure their performance throughout the year.
 For that to happen, companies first need to establish their enterprise goals.
 Overall, you’re trying to establish measurable outcomes that will allow you to guide and assess the performance of management in light of your current goals.

 Most companies get much of this right.
 They have a rough idea of their goals, and they know what metrics they’ll need to track to accomplish those goals.
 Still, problems occur when a company’s business strategy isn’t clearly and specifically defined.
 Senior management needs to know exactly what the board is charging them with achieving.

 Q: What are some of the most common pitfalls concerning KPIs?
 Where do most companies go wrong?